Agency Partners

 Key learnings from this report

-• The E-commerce WooCommerce job market in Greece shows a total of 8 new positions posted in the last 12 weeks, but a total of 10 jobs closed, highlighting challenges in net job growth.
+• The E-commerce WooCommerce job market in Greece is characterized by a fluctuating number of job openings, with seven new positions posted in the last 12 weeks, indicating a cautiously dynamic environment.

 Number of roles opened and closed for WooCommerce Engineers in Greece in the last 3 months